drts01/notes/stackedit/star.md

 ## Conflict
 What do you do when a team member refuses to complete his or her quota of the work?
 * Situation:
    A more secure and faster way to propagate secrets was required.
+One engineer was being more vocal and pushing a solution.
 * Task:
-   As an engineer on the team to provision infrasture,
+   As an engineer on the team to provision infrastructure, my role included contributing to the design decision.
 * Action:

 * Result: